When Someone Screws up: reprimand at the moment or look for a teachable moment?

 As I mulled over his question, I had to admit that I probably wanted to exert my authority to make him feel ‘guilty’ for being ‘wrong.’
 My desire to reprimand was ME focused.
 When I forced myself to evaluate my motive and heard my words that tumbled out, I realized that my motive was very wrong.

-• Then, bring up the issue in the context of a teachable moment, a moment in the other guy’s life when what I say comes across as a way to boost his leadership ability, rather than be perceived simply as a reprimand.
+- Then, bring up the issue in the context of a teachable moment, a moment in the other guy’s life when what I say would come across as a way to boost his leadership ability, rather than be perceived simply as a reprimand.

-How do you deal with your staff when they screw up?
+How do you deal with your staff when they mess up?